ErickOlibo/TDD-Dice-Game-Pig/README.md

 1. Open a terminal or command prompt.
 2. Navigate to the directory where you downloaded/cloned the repository.
-3. Run the following command to create a new virtual environment: python -m venv venv
+3. Run the following command to create a new virtual environment:
+'''
+s = "python -m venv venv"
+print s
+'''

 ### Activating the Virtual Environment
-1. Run the following command to activate the virtual environment: source venv/bin/activate
+1. Run the following command to activate the virtual environment:
+'''
+s = "source venv/bin/activate"
+print s
+'''

 ### Installing Dependencies
-1. Run the following command to install the required dependencies: pip install -r requirements.txt
+1. Run the following command to install the required dependencies:
+'''
+s = "pip install -r requirements.txt"
+print s
+'''

 ### Running the Game
 1. Navigate to the directory where you downloaded/cloned the repository.
 2. Activate the virtual environment using the command shown above.
 3. Run the following command to start the game:

-python main.py
+'''
+s = "python main.py"
+print s
+'''